aregsar/aregsarblog/blog/2020/laravel-app-with-mysql-in-docker/index.md

 May 5, 2020 by [Areg Sarkissian](https://aregsar.com/about)

+In this article I will show you how to run a MySQL database server in a local docker container.
+I will also show how you can configure the container to persist the database data using docker volumes so that the data is persistent across container restarts.

 ## Creating the docker-compose file

-Create a new docker-compose.yml file in the Laravel project root directory:

 > Note: skip to the next section if you already have a docker-compose.yml file in the root directory

+In this section we will create a new `docker-compose.yml` file in the Laravel project root directory:

 ```bash
 touch docker-compose.yml